World of Music, Arts and Dance: Festival recordings

 A triple album was released in 2007 to mark the 25th anniversary of WOMAD featuring recordings from many of the festivals in the UK and other sites across the world.
 Various other Real World Records albums feature recordings from the 1982, 1988, 1996 and 2002 UK festivals.

-Artists such as 23 Skidoo, Sons of Arqa, Echo & The Bunnymen and Tankus the Henge have released recordings from the UK festivals.
+Artists such as 23 Skidoo, Sons of Arqa, Echo & the Bunnymen and Tankus the Henge have released recordings from the UK festivals.

-For the 40th anniversary of the first UK festival in 2022 Real World Records released the Live at WOMAD 1982 double album on CD, vinyl and download featuring mostly previously unreleased recordings from the very first UK festival.
-The CD included two bonus songs.
-The vinyl included a replica of the original poster.
+For the 40th anniversary of the first UK festival in 2022, Real World Records released the Live at WOMAD 1982 double album on CD, vinyl and download featuring mostly previously unreleased recordings from the first UK festival.
+The vinyl edition included a replica of the original poster.

+Peter Gabriel's set from the 1982 festival was released under the title Live at WOMAD 1982 in August 2025, first as a digital-exclusive.
+A physical edition of the album was released the following year.

 Ethos

-From the outset, the WOMAD name has reflected the festival's idea; to be embracing but non-definitive, inspiring and outward looking; and more than anything, enthusiastic about a world that has no boundaries in its ability to communicate through music and movement.
+The festival's goals are stated to be all-inclusive in its ability to communicate through music and movement.